 - Lowered anxiety and heart rate[vii]

-Caffeine is an adenosine antagonist which helps prevent you from getting sleepy.
-And in turn influences acetylcholine, epinephrine (adrenaline), serotonin and boosts the use of dopamine.
-Providing the stimulant effect experienced when consuming caffeine.[viii]
+Caffeine, is the main active compound found in a cup of coffee and is an adenosine antagonist which helps prevent you from getting sleepy.
+Which in turn influences acetylcholine, epinephrine (adrenaline), serotonin and it boosts the use of dopamine.
+Providing the stimulant effect you feel when consuming caffeine.[viii]

-A valuable addition to any great nootropic stack, CDP-Choline is a multitasker which improves cognition and brain function, improves focus and motivation, and reduces fatigue.
+A valuable addition to any potent nootropic stack, the cholinergic compound CDP-Choline is a multitasker which boosts cognition, mental processing and brain power, improves focus and motivation, and reduces fatigue.

 CDP-Choline also helps repair brain cell membranes.
-The cytidine in CDP-Choline converts to uridine in your body.
+The cytidine in CDP-Choline converts to uridine in your brain.
 And works as a bridge between choline and neuron membrane synthesis.
-Uridine is needed to synthesize phosphatidylcholine (PC) which is needed to repair damaged neuron membranes.[xi]
+Uridine is needed to synthesize phosphatidylcholine (PC) needed to repair damaged neuron membranes.[xi]

 Choline is so vital to cognition and nerve function that without it, we couldn’t move, think, sleep or remember anything.
 And one the best ways to provide your brain and body with the choline it needs is supplementing with CDP-Choline.

 If you suffer from chronic depression, within a few weeks of adding DHA to your nootropic stack, you should feel the depression lift.
-Your cognition will be better.
 You’ll think clearer and quicker.
 Your memory and ability to learn will improve.
 And you’ll likely have more energy and motivation.

-But it is very likely you won’t think to attribute these improvements to adding DHA to your nootropic stack.
+But it is very likely you will not think to attribute these improvements to adding DHA to your nootropic stack.
 Something else will get the credit. 😊

-The thing is you cannot get these benefits from fish oil or most Omega-3s on the market.
+The thing is you cannot get these benefits from fish oil or most Omega-3’s on the market.
 Because the dosage of DHA is far too low.
-And purity is an issue.
+And purity is an problem.
 Best to get your DHA from the source.
 The same place fish and other marine life get their DHA.
 And that’s from algae.

 The latest addition to my nootropic stack, and thousands in our community, is the Performance Lab® Omega-3.
 It provides 600 mg DHA and 300 mg EPA made from Algal Oil (from life’s™ Omega 60) in two NutriGels® vegan softgels.

-Lion’s Mane Mushroom is an ancient Chinese remedy for improving cognitive performance, and overall health.
+Lion’s Mane Mushroom is well-known for it’s neuroprotective effects.
+It’s an ancient Chinese remedy and traditional medicine for improving cognitive performance, and overall health.

 In our modern world, Lion’s Mane makes it into some of the best nootropic stacks.
 Why?